misbahgit/thesis_latex/howtouse.md

 \chapter{Introduction}
 ```
 This is where the content of your first chapter goes...
-You can create as many chapter files as necessary and then include them in the main.tex file.
+You can create as many chapter files as necessary and then include them in the main thesis.tex file.

 ### 5. Inserting Figures and Tables
 Figures: Store your figures and images in the Pictures/ directory.
 You can insert them into your thesis using the `\includegraphics{}` command.
 Example: